bkrepp-ctps/open-layers-vector-layer-demo/README.md

 * 3px blue border ("stroke"), complety opaque
 * red "fill", 50% opaque

+3. Features in the vector layer is labeled with the 'town' attribute of the feature

+4. An 'on-pointermove' (i.e., 'on-hover') event handler for the vector layer is created that dispalys a "popup" (an OL "overlay") when the mouse hovers over any feature in the vector layer

-3. Make WFS request for features from MassGIS TOWNSSURVEY_POLYM data layer to be added to vector layer
+5. Make WFS request for features from MassGIS TOWNSSURVEY_POLYM data layer to be added to vector layer

-4. Upon successful completion of WFS request, add the features returned by the WFS request to the vector layer
+6. Upon successful completion of WFS request, add the features returned by the WFS request to the vector layer

 B. Krepp, attending metaphysician